 If you happen to be taking a product of lesser quality, even though the label may say “THC-Free,” there still could be some THC within the product, making it illegal in some states.
 Before you leave your home with any sort of CBD product, print out and read any third-party independent lab reports on the product.
 These reports will confirm that your product is legal and contains less than 0.3% THC.
 This way, if you are asked to verify the CBD’s THC content, you will be all set and ready to go.
-All of FAB CBD’s lab reports through ProVerde Labs can easily be found right on the FAB CBD website, so traveling with your favorite CBD should be a cinch!
+All of FAB CBD’s lab reports through ProVerde Labs are easily accessible, so traveling with your favorite CBD should be a cinch!

 Double Check That the CBD Packaging Follows TSA Guidelines

 If you’ve recently taken any domestic flights, then you know about the TSA’s requirements for liquids and other substances.
 Under the TSA guidelines, passengers may bring liquids, gels, aerosols, creams, and pastes that contain less than 3.4 oz of liquid in them in quart-sized bags on any domestic flight.

 Passengers should be as transparent as possible and not try to hide any CBD products with other liquids.
 You will not need to declare any CBD products separately that are legal per the US federal government (those with under .3% THC).

 Fun fact: The scent dogs at airports are trained to smell terpenes.
 And while the dogs usually don’t react to hemp-based CBD oil products due to the small amount of terpenes in them, they will react to whole plant CBD products that are rich in aromatic terpenes.

 Avoid Taking CBD Along with You on International Flights